Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-But the Spend card itself is pretty bare-bones.
-Although you have to give approval before your child can transfer money to their spend card, you have no control over how they use the money once it’s loaded.
+But the debit card is missing some control features.
+Although you have to give approval before your child can transfer money to their spend, share or spend card, you have no control over how they use the money once it’s loaded.
 And there’s no way to move money off the card once it’s loaded on there.
-Because of this, the BusyKid Spend card is best for parents who have already established a level of trust with their kid’s spending.
+Because of this, the BusyKid debit card is best for parents who have already established a level of trust with their kid’s spending.

 If you want more granular control over how and when your child uses funds, you may want to compare other options that let you choose where and when your child can use their debit card.